Codecademy/docs/content/kotlin/concepts/datetime/terms/atTime/atTime.md

 ---
 Title: '.atTime()'
-Description: 'Combines date and time using the .atTime() method in Kotlin.'
+Description: 'Combines a date and a time, resulting in a LocalDateTime object.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'